tdwg/website/content/pages/community/osr/humboldt-core/index.md

 * A Quick Reference Guide to the terms of the Humboldt Core standard/extension following the Darwin Core Quick Reference Guide model.
 Depends on term definitions being created.
 * In the case of Darwin Core extension(s), XML document(s) for the extension(s) following the GBIF Darwin Core Extension schema (<http://rs.gbif.org/schema/extension.xsd>).
 Depends on term definitions being created.
 * In the case of Darwin Core extension(s), publication of at least seven distinct realworld case study data sets via Darwin Core Archives to cover the range of inventory types identified in Guralnick et al. (2018).
 Depends on the extension XML documents being created.
 * In the case of a new standard, documentation on how to encode the biodiversity inventories in documents of various relevant formats following the model of the Darwin Core Text, XML, and RDF Guides.
-Page 3 of 2

 It is impossible to predict the duration of some parts of the standards development process, such as the public commentary, in the case of active recommendations for changes.